sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 I <3 books.

 Now that COVID pandemic has curtailed most of my outdoor and social life, I’ve been combing the web for [recommendations](https://lithub.com/tag/book-recommendations/) [on](https://apps.npr.org/best-books/index.html#view=covers&year=2019) [new](https://grc-usmcu.libguides.com/usmc-reading-list) [stuff](https://ryanholiday.net/reading-list/) [to](https://barbaraoakley.com/recommendations/book-recommendations/) [read](https://markmanson.net/best-books).
 The process of doing so reminded me that I like talking about my favorite things as much as the next person.
-So I’ve compiled a list of books that I’ve particularly enjoyed.
+So here's a list of books that I’ve particularly enjoyed.

 ## Nonfiction

 ### [_The Captain Class: The Hidden Force That Creates the World's Greatest Teams_, by Sam Walker](https://amzn.to/2MLlP4g)

 Sam Walker sought to find the ultimate driver of the best sports teams.
 The answer he uncovered: team captains.
 Through the stories of sports legends such as [Tim Duncan](https://en.wikipedia.org/wiki/Tim_Duncan) of the San Antonio Spurs, [Carles Puyol](https://en.wikipedia.org/wiki/Carles_Puyol) of FC Barcelona, and [Carla Overbeck](https://en.wikipedia.org/wiki/Carla_Overbeck) of U.S. Woman's Soccer, Walker explains the traits shared among the very best team captains.
-This is a must-read for anyone who aspires to play a leadership role.
+This is a must-read for anyone who aspires to play a leadership role in any endeavor.

 ### [_Churchill and Orwell: The Fight for Freedom_, by Thomas E. Ricks](https://amzn.to/2OhYZjP)